kasader/netem/README.md

 - **Resource Efficiency**: Replaces the "goroutine-per-packet" models to prevent unbounded resource growth at high throughput.

 - **Stream Integrity**: Addresses the "World!Hello, " corruption bug.
-I.e, in stream-oriented protocols (TCP), high jitter should cause [Head-of-Line Blocking][2], and not out-of-order byte delivery (as the other package does).
+I.e, in stream-oriented protocols (TCP), high jitter should cause [Head-of-Line Blocking][2], and not out-of-order byte delivery.

 ## Dynamic Configuration (Inspired by `slog`)